 Expand their understanding of bills and laws affecting the LGBT community and the work HRC does in the states

 - This is an unpaid internship.
-Credit is available upon request.
+School credit is available upon request

-- All internships are based out of our offices in Washington, D.C.
+- The majority of internships are based out of our offices in Washington, D.C.
 Internships are also available in HRC’s Project One America offices in Little Rock, Ark., Jackson, Miss., and Montgomery, Ala.
-We cannot provide housing for our interns.
+We cannot provide housing for our interns

-- Resume and cover letter must be in Microsoft Word (.doc) or Adobe Acrobat (.pdf) format.
+- Resume and cover letter should be provided in Adobe Acrobat (.pdf) format

 - Please refer questions to our website